richard-weinhold/pomato/docs/model_formulation.rst

 OPF), N-1 (SCOPF) in a reduced representation or full, including combined contingencies (n-k) or specified contingency groups.
 Assinging the line flows to two positive variables reduces the model complexity, as the dense and possibly extremely large PTDF matrix is only used once per timestep.

+The PTDF allows for flexible selection of which lines and outages to consider in the economic dispatch and propotionally increases complexity with the number of considered contingency cases.

 An analogue formulation applies for a zonal PTDF, except that the line flows result from the NEX (exports minus imports).
 Note that the PTDF is denoted with index t, indicating a potentially